Tag

 By | Serial | No Comments

-Rhea walked out of Gallows office at nine-thirty-five that same morning.
-Her car was parked half a block up, in the department lot.
-The air was thick with the edgy undertone it gets just before a Santa Ana wind has been freed.
-It tickled the back of her neck and got under her skin as she clenched her fists and walked fast – the sudden anger in her nearly exploding with the rules in her head:.
-“Fix myself.
-Forgive myself.
+Rhea left Gallows’ office and walked to her car, parked half a block up, in the department lot.
+The air was thick with the undertone it gets just before a Santa Ana wind has been freed.
+It tickled the back of her neck and got under her skin – made her edgy.
+Angry.
+Everybody’s rules started exploding in her head: “Fix yourself.
+Forgive yourself.
 Date old guys.
-What the fuck?!
 Don’t drink too much.
 Don’t eat sugar.
 Pay your rent.
 Stop the bad guys.
 Forgive yourself.
-Fuck!
 Find your sister.
 Find your sister.
 Find your sister…”

-This was her choice: continue to see Gallows and “fix herself” and go back to the LAPD or… try and up her word count at the Hollywood Pulse and make enough to pay her rent and hopefully, eventually make enough more to go down to Ensenada and pursue the Domingos case – which could be connected to her sister- on her own.
+She had a choice: continue to see Gallows and “fix herself” and go back to the LAPD or… try and up her word count at the Pulse and make enough extra money to go down to Ensenada and pursue the Domingos case – which could be connected to her sister – on her own.
 That wasn’t a bad idea.
-Working outside the system had it’s disadvantages.
-But it had it’s advantages too.
-She wouldn’t have to lose her driving force – her edge – by “forgiving herself” (what bullshit!)
-She wouldn’t have to follow department rules, either – and she could start sooner.
+Working outside the system had it’s advantages.
 Except for the money thing.
-Maybe she could start here in LA and wait to go to Ensenada.
-She needed to think.
+And the power thing.
+And the resources… She needed to think.

-She sat at a little outside table, wondering how many words she could conjure up to describe the medium sized chocolate chunk and pecan cookie, dusted with Hickory salt.
-Enough to survive?
+She sat at a little outside table, wondering how many words she could possibly conjure up to describe the medium sized chocolate chunk and pecan cookie, dusted with Hickory salt.
 She contemplated going back to Gallows and wondered how long it would take her to successfully fake self-forgiveness.

 She turned her attention to a twenty-year-old riding his bike down the street.
 He stopped at a stop sign.
 He was a little skinny but fit.
 He looked at her.
 She smiled.
 He smiled back and rode away.
 In her mind he’d have to do.
 Words came.
 She wrote a few of them down: